 Similar to the Swiss Army knife, a multitool kit is available primarily for bicycle adjustments and repairs.
 Most have a variety of Allen wrenches, hex wrenches, a flathead, and a Philips screwdriver, a chain tool, amongst other tools.
 This kit is most handy in tightening any nuts and bolts in your cycle.
 And when you have a tire puncture, the wrench will come in handy to loosen the nuts that hold the wheel.
 However, for bicycles with quick-release clamps, you can easily remove the wheel by pulling the lever.

 2) Portable Mini Pump

-As part of your travelling tool kit, you must include a compact and portable mini-pump that is not larger than a slim one-litre mineral water bottle that can easily be attached to the frame of your bicycle.
+As part of your traveling tool kit, you must include a compact and portable mini-pump that is not larger than a slim one-liter mineral water bottle that can easily be attached to the frame of your bicycle.
 There's a multitude of choices available.
 Look for one with an inbuilt pressure gauge.

 3) Puncture Repair Kit